saidheeraj72/saidheeraj72/README.md

 1.  **ESAB User Manual Chatbot:** Processed table/text data for a RAG chatbot using Llama 3.1 and BAAI embeddings.
 2.  **Cattle Recognition System:** Real-time muzzle detection using YOLOv7 and ResNet50+FAISS embeddings for identification.Deployed a mobile app
 3.  **AUV Image Compression:** Developed a system using CAEs to optimize storage for Autonomous Underwater Vehicles.
+4.  **Developed an intelligent Resource Management System integrating Natural Language Processing (NLP)** The application interprets user commands to perform complex CRUD operations—such as adding employees, modifying project scopes, and filtering datasets.
+It utilizes an underlying planning algorithm to automatically optimize resource distribution across multiple projects based on real-time constraints.

 ---
 [LinkedIn](https://www.linkedin.com/in/saidheeraj72/) • [GitHub](https://github.com/saidheeraj72/saidheeraj72)